Grace Julia Parker Drummond: Personal life

 Julia Parker married twice, first in London to the Rev. George Hamilton in 1879; she was widowed at age 19, when Hamilton died in 1880.
 She married as her second husband Sir George Alexander Drummond, a Canadian senator.
-In addition to George Drummond's seven children from his first marriage, he and Grace had two sons together; Julian Drummond died young, and Guy Drummond died at Ypres in 1915, during World War I. Grace Julia Parker Drummond was widowed for the second time in 1910, and died in 1942, aged 82 years.
+In addition to George Drummond's seven children from his first marriage, he and Grace had two sons together; Julian Drummond died young, and Guy Drummond died at Ypres in 1915, during World War I.

+Lady Drummond was a committed Anglican, providing religious instruction to a class of girls and regularly receiving the eucharist in her parish, The Church of St. John the Evangelist, Montreal and later her sick room towards the end of her life.

+Grace Julia Parker Drummond was widowed for the second time in 1910, and died on June 10, 1942, aged 82 years.
+Her funeral three days later was attended by large crowds of people.
+Lady Drummond left a substantial legacy to the Church of St. John the Evangelist following her passing.
 The Drummond Family Papers are archived at McCord Museum.